Red squirrels at Walton

 At Walton there are five specially built cages linked by tunnels, with the squirrels mainly sleep in bird nest boxes, although they have also been known to use hay nets, Hessian sacks and to build their own nests in their tunnels.
 They will not come out in bad weather during the winter months.

 Juvenile red squirrels can eat solids around 30 days following birth and from that point can leave the nest on their own to find food.
 The squirrels are fed on a very varied diet as it is important to introduce them to as many different types of food as possible when they are born so they do not become fussy eaters.

 Walton rangers feed them a mix of rabbit food, pine nuts, pumpkinseed, banana chip, sunflower seed, hazelnuts, walnuts, almonds, peanuts and pinecones.
 As a treat they receive fresh food such as sweetcorn, apple and carrot.

 Red squirrels will live to be around six years old, sometimes 10 years old in captivity.

-For more information, visit warrington.gov.uk/waltongardens.
-The children's zoo opens daily at 10.30am and closes at 5pm and animal feeding takes place at 2pm each day.
-Entry is free of charge.
+For more information, visit waltonhallgardens.co.uk.
+The children's zoo opens daily at 10.30am and closes at 5pm.
+Animal feeding takes place at 2pm each day and entry is free of charge.